Virsanchlor/pharmacology-tutor-bot/README.md

 ---

 ## 🖼️ Visuals
 Screenshots of the detailed log of prompts are stored in the [`/screenshots/`](./screenshots) folder.

-Example:
-- `ligand-binding.png` → Step 1: Signal molecule attaches to GPCR.
-- `g-protein-activation.png` → Step 2: G-protein subunits separate.
-- `second-messenger.png` → Step 3: Messenger molecules relay signal.

 ---